 While coping with your anxiety when blogging, be sure to avoid additional triggers brought about by these practices.

+According to Julia Hogan, LCPC, “The amount of sleep you get and the quality of that sleep can actually affect your physical and mental health in ways you don’t anticipate.”
 Most writers believe that they are more productive at night, bloggers included.
 As such, they tend to finish their writing tasks in the wee hours until dawn.
 However, staying up late has its effects on the body.
 People who stay up late often are more prone to diseases as compared to peers who have a full night’s rest.
 You also tend to get more anxious and antsy when you get less than 7 hours of rest daily.